 On top of their set share, each authority pays a tariff or receives a top-up to redistribute business rates more evenly across authorities.
-The tariffs and top-ups were set in 2013-14 based on the previous 'Four Block Model' distribution and are increased annually by September RPI inflation.
+The tariffs and top-ups were set in 2013-14 based on the previous 'Four Block Model' distribution and are increased annually by September RPI inflation (this will move to CPI from 2018-20).
 A levy and 'safety net' system also operates to ensure that a 1% increase in business rates is limited to a 1% increase in retained income, with the surplus funding any authority whose income drops by more than 7.5% below their baseline funding.